 Does HoneyBaked Ham Contain Nitrates?

 I have had many people coming to the site looking to find if the ham you buy from the HoneyBaked Ham Company contains nitrates.
 The answer is YES.
-Check out this list to see all the ingredients in a HoneyBaked Ham.
 So their hams are not uncured and if that is something that you want, you will need to stir clear of theirs.

 How to Cook an Uncured Ham

 An uncured ham can be cooked the same way as one that has nitrates added.
 Almost all of them you will find will be already cooked, so it’s a matter of reheating.
 I prefer a slow reheating process at a low temperature like 250 degrees and then once it reaches an internal temperature of 135 degrees add a glaze and turn the oven up to 400 to solidify the crust.

 What about a Fresh Ham?
 Aren’t They Uncured